Maud Allan: Stage and dance career

-Between 1912 to 1915 she travelled to South Africa, India, the Far East, and Australasia performing numbers in her existing repertoire.
+Between 1912 and 1915 she travelled to South Africa, India, the Far East, and Australasia performing numbers in her existing repertoire.
 Her performances were generally well received by audiences and critics, but the stark cultural differences and religious intolerance for indecency caused some outroar in the press.

 At the end of 1915 she returned to the United States to stay with her parents who were living in Los Angeles.
 It was here that she appeared in the silent movie The Rug Maker's Daughter, where she performed excerpts of The Vision of Salome on screen.
 She began another North American tour in 1916 which led to a disaster.
 She appointed her friend and manager Charles Macmillen as the head of the Maud Allan Concert Agency in New York to manage the second North American tour.
 She hired her own orchestra and a group of dancers to make this tour much more elaborate than the previous one.
-Allan began this tour on September 28, 1916, in Albany and then made her way up into Canada.
+Allan began this tour on 28 September 1916, in Albany and then made her way up into Canada.
 Despite this, the tour collapsed due to lack of funds.
 She completed her second tour in North America in April 1917 by travelling to New York and performing at the Palace Theatre for two weeks.
 The second week featured the Vision of Salome which was critically dismissed and never performed again.